25 years: Economic commentary & banking

 QE does have the effect of providing liquidity to the markets, but that’s not really it's purpose.
 And it does depress interest rates, but it isn’t intended to prevent short-term interest rate spikes.

-There are no available videos from "Frances Coppola"
+There are no available Videos from "Frances Coppola"